Comparative Property Law LAW4125

 Short Description

-This course allows students to develop a critical understanding of practical aspects of the law by acquiring in-depth knowledge of relevant historical institutions and comparative law elements.
-It builds upon foundational knowledge of property law to explore some practical aspects of the law through comparison with historical and foreign legal techniques.
+This course allows students to develop a critical understanding of practical aspects of the law by acquiring in-depth knowledge of comparative property law across 4 jurisdictions, as well as historical elements to help them understand the formation of this law.
+It builds upon foundational knowledge of property law to explore some practical aspects of the law through comparison.

 Timetable